-There are many HVAC certifications available.
+There are multiple HVAC certifications available.
 Some are designed around a core body of knowledge technicians should possess, while others are a result of industry standards for energy efficiency and sustainability.
 We’ll review key details about some of the most common HVAC certifications you’ll find in your search for services.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics relevant to full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
-Technicians should be certified in two specialty services—one in heating and another in air conditioning—to be eligible to apply for the senior certificate.
+Technicians should be certified in two specialty services—one in heating and one in air conditioning—to be eligible to apply for the senior certificate.

 EPA Section 608

 The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for different levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
-Other testing is available for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.
+Further testing is available for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians